+The student is responsible for registering each semester.
 The student must be registered each semester during an approved extension of time.
 This includes any semester that the student cannot enroll in seminars due to failure to complete requirements.
 Any exceptions to this policy must be approved by the Doctoral Committee.
 The payment of tuition each semester is a part of registration.
 The student must be in good standing with all Seminary offices in order to complete enrollment each semester.

 With the approval of the Doctoral Programs Committee, one session may be spent in study at another institution.
 No credit toward this degree is given for work done in other schools unless the student has first been approved for the Doctor of Philosophy program at Mid-America Baptist Theological Seminary.
-Any exceptions must be approved by the Doctoral Programs Committee.
-This request must be submitted in writing to the Associate Dean of the Doctoral Programs for evaluation by the committee.
+Any exceptions must be approved by the

+Doctoral Programs Committee.
+This request must be submitted in writing to the Associate Dean of the Seminary for evaluation by the committee.